reiinakano/arbitrary-image-stylization-tfjs/README.md

 In order to make the transformer model more efficient, most of the plain convolution layers were replaced with depthwise separable convolutions.
 This reduced the model size to 2.4MB, while drastically improving the speed of stylization.
-It is currently experimental, as the drop in quality is rather noticeable.

-This demo lets you use any combination of the models, defaulting to the MobileNet-v2 style network and the original transformer network.
+This demo lets you use any combination of the models, defaulting to the MobileNet-v2 style network and the separable convolution transformer network.

 ### How big are the models I'm downloading?